nocta-ui/nocta-ui-cli/README.md

 # Nocta UI CLI

-> **Note:** This CLI is built with Rust for performance and reliability, with a lightweight JavaScript wrapper for seamless npm distribution.
+> **Note:** This CLI is built with Rust for blazing-fast performance and reliability, with a lightweight JavaScript wrapper for seamless npm distribution.

 Modern command line tooling for [Nocta UI](https://github.com/nocta-ui/nocta-ui).
 Initialize projects, browse the component registry, and scaffold UI files without leaving your terminal.

 ## Features
+- **Lightning-fast execution** powered by a Rust core with minimal JavaScript overhead
 - Auto-detects Next.js, Vite + React, and React Router 7 (framework mode)
 - Creates `nocta.config.json`, injects Tailwind v4 tokens, and sets up shared utilities
 - Fetches live component metadata from the Nocta registry